TheXadGaming/Digital-Logic-Project-Files/README.md

 is Synchronous witout a clock its Asyncronous.
 Then we Make Data Flip-Flops, and go up to a 1-Bit Register.
 Then combine those in to a 4-Bit Register which requires a Clock to function.

+#Video 4: RAM & ALU:
+In the fourth video go into how to build 16-Bytes of RAM or 128 1s and 0s of Memory.
+And how to build an Arithmetic and Logic Unit which can do Addition, Subtraction, Incrementation, Decrementation AND, OR, XOR, and, NOT.